IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/impex-cli.md

 # CLI

-Impex provides a commandline tool to interact with the Impex plugin remotely using Wordpress HTTP REST API.
+Impex provides a commandline tool to interact with the Impex plugin remotely using WordPress HTTP REST API.

 Using this tool you can import and export data from and to a remote wordpress installation.

-> impex-cli works also fine at _most_ managed wordpress installations since it does'nt need direct Wordpress access like [wp-cli](https://wp-cli.org/).
+> impex-cli works also fine at _most_ managed wordpress installations since it does'nt need direct WordPress access like [wp-cli](https://wp-cli.org/).

 # Prerequisities